{SLmetrics}: scalable and memory efficient AI/ML performance evaluation in R

 Looking forward to seeing you during the workshop!

-Join our workshop on Probabilistic Network Inference and Analysis in R and Python, which is a part of our workshops for Ukraine series!
+Join our workshop on Satellite mapping of surface waters in R, which is a part of our workshops for Ukraine series!

 Here’s some more info: